Rare spotless giraffe born at Tennessee zoo

 He said they decided to check her blood work.

 “Her numbers compared identically to the giraffe that was born two weeks prior to that, so we felt good.
-Each day she gets stronger,” said Tony Bright.
+Each day she gets stronger,” Tony Bright said.

 Brights Zoo has nine giraffes.